 Jason Bressler and his father created the Phoenix Metro Chamber of Commerce with the mission of helping members make connections that grow their businesses and benefit the community.
-So Jason can teach you some things about networking.
+So Jason can teach you some things about business networking.
 For example, at an event, “If I meet two great people, that’s a win,” Jason says.
 “Set your expectations realistically.

 Don’t go in saying I’m going to meet a hundred people and then you meet two and you think what did I come to this for?
 Go in with the mindset that ‘I’m going to be me: genuine, real, honest, sincere.’
 People will appreciate that and want to be a part of you and your organization.”